 Meaning and History

-Over the long period of its existence, the airline has had eight logos, each associated with the image of an abstract bird that looks like a stork.
-She is depicted obliquely, directed upward, as a symbol of movement into the future and new heights.
+Over its long history, the airline has had eight logos, each featuring an abstract bird resembling a stork.
+It is depicted as inclined, soaring upwards as a symbol of moving into the future and reaching new heights.

 What is Turkish Airlines?